codica2/cypress-best-practices/README.md

 ```
 [More examples](examples/)
 ## Fixtures examples
-Fixtures Load a fixed set of data located in a file.
+Fixtures load a fixed set of data located in a file.
 It is very useful if you want to stub server response.
-For example, after login we need to include access token in the server response, we will create a file
+For example, after login we need to include access token in the server response, we will create a file:

 ```fixtures/login.json```
 ```json